hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/from-and-joins.md

 ## Self-Referencing Joins

-If a query includes the same table or view more than once &mdash; as in self-referencing joins (parent and child table are the same one), then it's mandatory to define aliases for each instance.
+If a query includes the same table or view more than once &mdash; as in self-referencing joins (parent and child table are the same one) &mdash; then it's mandatory to define aliases for each instance.
 This ensures the appropriate columns are used from each table instance when writing the join predicates.

 The following example illustrate a self-referencing join: